jnboehm/getgrades/README.md

 Just fire away with `getgrades` and you'll get all your grades formatted in a table with some additional information.

+Limits
+---
+As it is now this script only connects to the qis instance of the server of the University of Applied Sciences and checks for the major computer science with a Bachelor's degree.
+You can of course change the source code to fit your needs, but most of it is hardwired so you'll need to edit the code itself.

 Thanks
 ---
 Thanks to [[@jens-na](https://github.com/jens-na)] for letting me steal some of his stuff from / get inspired by his